 Three main branches of Manipuri Dance

 The Lai Haraoba

-It is form of performing art involving ritual singing, drumming and dancing performed in the temples and domestic spaces.
+It is a form of performing art involving ritual singing, drumming, and dancing performed in the temples and domestic spaces.
 Through the performances which exhibit unparalleled religious devotion and energy, the performers narrate the many stories of Krishna often moving the spectators to tears.

 The Ras Lila